Eric Rush

-Eric James Rush (born 11 February 1965 in Kaeo) is a New Zealand former rugby union footballer and rugby sevens legend, and now a supermarket owner.
-His New Zealand Sevens career began in 1988 and ran until past his 39th birthday in 2004.
+Eric James Rush (born 11 February 1965) is a former New Zealand rugby union footballer and rugby sevens player, and now a supermarket owner.
+His New Zealand Sevens career began in 1988 and ran until 2004.
 Rush played in more than 60 tournaments, with the highlights being two Commonwealth Games gold medals and the World Cup Sevens victory in 2001.
 He was also voted Best and Fairest Player at the 1991 Hong Kong Sevens.

 He was regarded as a pacy and skillful winger and also played for the All Blacks briefly until the emergence of Jonah Lomu effectively ended his All Blacks career.
 Lomu played a major role in the 2001 World Cup Sevens win, effectively filling in for Rush, who suffered a broken leg in New Zealand's last group match of that tournament.

+Early life

+Born in Kaeo on 11 February 1965, Rush was educated at Tangaroa College in the Auckland suburb of Ōtara.
+He went on to study at the University of Auckland, graduating with a Bachelor of Laws degree in 1988.

 Career

 Rush switched full-time to rugby sevens in 1999 to compete in the newly formed IRB international Sevens circuit.
 Rush helped New Zealand to win the first six editions of the World Sevens Series.

 Over the course of 14 years, Rush regularly appeared for the New Zealand Sevens team at the Hong Kong Sevens and other sevens tournaments, mostly as captain.
 In later years, he was converted into a forward in the sevens version, with the wing position given to his understudy Karl Te Nana.

-In 15's rugby, Rush played first for Auckland Rugby Union then moved North to play for North Harbour at NPC level, where he blossomed.
+In 15s rugby, Rush played first for Auckland Rugby Union then moved North to play for North Harbour at NPC level, where he blossomed.